-- The Bowmans Creek alluvium merges with colluvium along the flanks of its floodplain, and has an abrupt boundary with Hunter River alluvium at the southern end of the valley.
-The bed of Bowmans Creek is incised directly into bedrock (Permian coal measures) in a small number of locations, and is overlain by at least 4 metres of saturated alluvium in other places. - There are three outcrops of Permian coal measures in the creek-bed of Bowmans Creek.
-Two of these (the upper and lower rock bars) are located outside the area of longwall mining and the middle rock bar section is located under the eastern edge of miniwall 9 (coinciding with the weir pool for the DWE stream gauging station).
+- (Permian coal measures) in a small number of locations, and is overlain by at least 4 metres of saturated alluvium in other places. - There are three outcrops of Permian coal measures in the creek-bed of Bowmans Creek.
+Two of these (the upper and lower rock bars) are located outside the area of longwall mining and the middle rock bar section is located just within the present western lease boundary and just outside the LW9 extension area (see Figure 1), coinciding with the weir pool for the DWE stream gauging station.
 The upper outcrop is associated with elevated saline groundwater seepage sustained by seepage from the Permian rock outcropping beside and/or beneath the pool (see also Section 3.3.1 below).